firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://lists.blocklist.de/lists/sip.txt).

-The last time downloaded was found to be dated: Sun Jun  7 23:58:09 UTC 2015.
+The last time downloaded was found to be dated: Mon Jun  8 00:14:46 UTC 2015.

 The ipset `blocklist_de_sip` has **92** entries, **92** unique IPs.